mortenivar/Jed-modes/README.md

 Some modes I have written for the Jed editor:

-sh - A Mode to Edit Shell Scripts
+_sh.sl_ - A Mode to Edit Shell Scripts

 julia - A Mode to Edit Julia Programming Code